bookshelfdave/erln8/README.md

 /tmp=R15B01p
 ```

 *NOTE*: a SystemRoot setting will NOT follow symlinks.
+On OSX, /tmp (among other paths) is actually a symlink to /private/tmp.
+Thanks Apple!

 ## Setting up a default version to use